sZeru/rRNAclassify/README.md

 If it crashes or is exited early, it will pick up where it last left off.

 #### FAFSA_Merger :
-This merges the FASTA files from both SILVA and NCBI into merged files.
+This combines the FASTA files from both SILVA and NCBI into merged files.

 #### Remove_Duplicates :
 Run the file to clean the data from FAFSA_Merger, removing duplicates.